Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

-While during clinical practice, the trackable needles are intended to be single use and therefore will only need to last for the duration of a single procedure, it was observed during the usability study that the acoustic output of the transmitters tended to reduce during the session, which may have contributed to the reduced tracking performance with depth.
-During the water accuracy measurements, transmitter performance was found to degrade after a day or two of constant use in water, which limited the number of repeat experiments it was possible to complete.
+To reduce risk of infection, focal liver lesion biopsy needles are required to be single use, and our low-cost design is well suited to this (see \autoref{sec:clinical}).
+While this means that during clinical practice, transmitters will only need to last for the duration of a single procedure, it was observed during the usability study that the acoustic output of the transmitters sometimes reduced during the multi-procedure session.
+During the water accuracy measurements, transmitter performance was found to remain stable for more than 24h of constant excitation in water, suggesting that the performances changes seen during the usability study were likely due to mechanical factors such as compressed tissue or air filling the needle bevel and obstructing the generation of ultrasound, further evidenced by the recovery of the performance of some transmitters after cleaning.
+Encapsulation of the transmitter within the bevel with a thin layer of protective material such as Parylene C or additional PDMS may prevent this.
 Future work will quantify the lifetime of the devices in water and with repeated insertions in tissue.